riyad/android-backup/README.md

   The files seem to still get restored fine (with the caveat above).
   Otherwise please use the contact information below.

-## Extract Rsync for Android Yourself
+## Extract Rsync Binary From Android

-The provided rsync.bkp file was extracted from LineageOS 14.1-20170131-NIGHTLY for OnePlus X via
+The provided rsync.bkp file was extracted from LineageOS 14.1-20181110-NIGHTLY for OnePlus X (i.e. Android 7.1.2; API 25; armeabi-v7a).
+This will work on newer Android versions as well as arm64-v8a ABI, but not the other way round.

+You can do this yourself via:

 ```shell
 adb shell which rsync